DiddyChriss/reapp/README.md

-# Property App dedicated to Interview for Zero Deposit
+# Property App

 ## About Project
-Simple API for managing properties, contain:
+Simple API for managing properties, designed mostly for presentation/tutorials, as the typically non-commercial app is more like proof of concept:
+* inconsistency - as app themselves and also on AWS environment names may not be consistent and related to good practices
+* tests covered need to be extended(including lambda)
+* `UserManager` needs to be implemented
+* and so on..

+### App contains:
 * Core app
 * User app
 * Property app